 2. Check product and seller feedback, and the item description before ordering.
 Keep in mind, that Aliexpress is just a marketplace, a website; it only connects you to the seller.
 It is up to the seller to be honest when the listing is created, and up to the buyer to do some due diligence.

 Because of the disputes, this point of a lesser concern; I still do check it, but only to see if the product is worth buying.
-For example, how good do magnets work, or if the tiger head backpack has enough room for my jumbo bag of beef jerky.
+For example, how well do the braided USB cables last, or if the tiger head backpack has enough room for my jumbo bag of beef jerky.

-I also like to rely on the buyer feedback, and look for consistent issues; e.g. many users describing a similar issue.
+I rely heavily on buyer feedback, and look for consistent issues – in case several people describe a similar problem.

 3. Mind the language barrier.
 Most sellers only have a basic knowledge of English, and probably use some sort of online translators.
 There is no need to be condescending, patronizing or disrespectful.
 Most sellers are honest and hardworking people, so be understanding and accommodating.
 Do not use complicated phrases, and avoid jargon.
 Be friendly and respectful.

 4. Do not order merchandise that is branded (e.g. D&G, Gucci, Nike), however tempting it may be, unless you are absolutely 100% certain that they are legitimate and authentic (which is usually NOT the case on AliExpress).
 If you import something into the country, you are responsible for ensuring that these goods are not illegal to import.
 And counterfeit goods are illegal.

 As an alternative, look for the popular Asian brands that are yet to enter or are just getting into Western markets (Huawei, XiaoMi, Soocoo).
 They cost just as much, if not less than knock-offs, and you would be supporting a real business.
 Isn’t that better?